 Overlapping grievance and disciplinary cases

-Where a Volunteer raises a grievance during a disciplinary process, the disciplinary process may be temporarily suspended to deal with the grievance.
+Where an Employee or Volunteer raises a grievance during a disciplinary process, the disciplinary process may be temporarily suspended to deal with the grievance.
 In circumstances where the grievance and disciplinary issues are related it may be appropriate to deal with them concurrently.
-The Management Group will decide on the most appropriate way of handling overlapping disciplinary and grievance situations.
+The Trustees will decide on the most appropriate way of handling overlapping disciplinary and grievance situations.

 The grievance procedure should not be used for appeals against disciplinary decisions, as that is the purpose of the disciplinary appeals procedure.